A look back at the best rushing performances in LIC history

 BROCK JACKOLSKI, Floyd, 2005

-The sophomore rushed for 236 yards and four touchdowns in a 34-27 win over Baldwin to win the Class I crown.
+The sophomore rushed for 236 yards and four touchdowns in a 34-27 win over Baldwin in the Class I title game.

 JORDAN FREDERICKS, Lawrence, 2014